 The important point to remember here, as with pretty much everything else about content marketing, is that NOTHING should be undertaken without a goal.
 Pick and choose your reuse cases wisely, or you risk producing inferior, watery content that dilutes your brand and reputation.

 Re-promotion - the OTHER cornerstone of content marketing.
 As we've mentioned before, you should have promotion down.
 If you don't, you have a whole lot more to learn, but that's not what we're talking about today.
 You need to be on top of the promotion of old content.
-Just because something has been produced and promoted (and even more so if you don't really have your promotion game together), doesn't mean that you're finished.
+Just because something has been produced and promoted, doesn't mean that you're finished.

-Even if an outsourced post is pretty old, it can still be reshared and bring in new eyes, new visits, and new leads.
-Always respect the 30:70 rule (30% self-promotional, 70% shares of interest to your audience), but if you're looking for a ballpark figure, I'd say that as long as the post is STILL RELEVANT, you can repromote it on social media once or twice a month (or more - don't worry about spamming!).
+Even if the outsourced content is pretty old, it can still be reshared and bring in new eyes, new visits, and new leads.
+Always make sure that the sharing fits in with your strategy and sharing recommendations for the network in question, but if you're looking for a ballpark figure, I'd say that as long as the post is STILL RELEVANT, you can repromote it on social media once or twice a month or more depending on your specific situation.

-You may have to do a little bit of maintenance on posts before you repromote them - check to see if the links work, images look fresh and nothing funky is going on, and then reshare them with a tool like Buffer or MeetEdgar*.
+You may have to do maintenance on posts before you repromote them - check to see if the links work, images look fresh and nothing funky is going on, and then reshare them on an ongoing basis with a tool like MeetEdgar*.
 Don't reshare as is; always mix it up with some new titles and images.
 Try quotes from the article, questions and dramatic statements for interest.

 >>Outsource with a plan

-Purpose - namely having a defined and measurable goal for your content - is pretty much the most important thing about web content.
-When you request content from external providers, always order with a purpose and a view to the future.
+Purpose - namely having a defined and measurable goal for your content - is pretty much the most important thing about any content.
+When you're looking at outsourced content, always order with a purpose and a view to the future.
 This is certainly related to repurposing, above, but no way is it limited to it.

 For example, I outsource content all the time and recently ordered a series of 10 blog posts about social media for a particular industry with a view to taking the best content and making it into an ebook to use as a lead magnet for our mailing list later in 2017.
 I've also done this with checklists and video.
 Never request content haphazardly or randomly - make a plan and THEN AND ONLY THEN, request the content to fill that plan.